 Wildlife at Russet Lake

 WildlifeRusset Lake is home to hoary marmots that love to live in the boulder fields that surround the lake.
 You will hear them before you see them as they whistle quite loudly when they know people or predators are around.
 Hoary marmots are the cute, invariably pudgy, twenty plus pound ground squirrels that have evolved to live quite happily in the hostile alpine areas of much of the world.
 In the northwest of North America, marmots have a distinct grey in their hair, a hoary colour, so have been named hoary marmots.
 They manage to survive quite happily in the alpine, largely by hibernating for 8 months of the year and largely for having a surprisingly varied array of food in such an inhospitable environment.
 They live off of grasses, berries, lichens, mosses, and roots and flowers.
 And live quite well it seems, as they always look chubby, which has one great drawback.
 They are sought after by bears and wolves.
-They have a wonderful defense system though.
+They have a wonderful defence system though.
 They are constantly on watch and whistle loudly at the first sign of danger, alerting the colony.
 The prevalence of these "whistlers" as they came to be locally called, in the early days of London Mountain resulted in it's name being changed to Whistler Mountain in the 60's.
 Hiking on Whistler Mountain, Blackcomb Mountain or to Wedgemount Lake in the summer, will almost guarantee an encounter with a chubby, jolly little Whistler hoary marmot.

 Hoary Marmot on Whistler Mountain